 AutoCAD Raster Design training course teaching how to convert images into objects you can work on in AutoCAD.

-The AutoCAD Raster Design application is used to convert raster images, such as scanned drawings, aerial photos, maps, plans and satellite imagery, into vectorised DWG objects, extending their value.
+The AutoCAD Raster Design toolset lets you convert raster images, such as scanned drawings, aerial photos, maps, plans and satellite imagery, into vectorised DWG objects, extending their value.